My family has given me some money: might I need to pay tax on it?

 You do not pay tax on a cash gift, but you may pay tax on any income that arises from the gift – for example bank interest.
 You are entitled to receive income in your own right no matter what age you are.

 You also have your own personal allowance to set against your taxable income and your own set of tax bands.
-This means that for the 2020/21 tax year you will be able to earn £12,500 without paying any tax, you also have a personal savings allowance which means if you are a basic rate taxpayer the first £1,000 of savings is taxed at a 0% rate of tax.
+This means that for the 2023/24 tax year you will be able to earn £12,570 without paying any tax, you also have a personal savings allowance which generally means if your total adjusted net income is less than £50,270 (for the 2023/24 tax year) then the first £1,000 of savings income is taxed at a 0% rate of tax.

 However, there are additional rules if you are under 18 and receive money from your parents (see below).